telmarosario/books-way-2.0-server/README.md

 - **Signup:** As an anonymous user I can sign up for BooksWay to start selling or trading books.
 - **Login:** As a user, I can create an account with a username, password, contact information, favorite book genres, and a profile picture.
 - **Logout:** As a logged-in user I can log out from the application so no one else can use it.
+- **About Us** As an anonymous user or as an authenticated user, I can read more about BooksWay.
 - **Search:** As a logged-in user I can search books by title or I can select a genre from the drop-down menu that will bring up all the results that match by query.
 - **Profile page:** As a logged-in user I can visit my profile page and see the books I'm selling or trading.
 I can also edit my profile.
 - **Add book:** As a user, I can add a new book to the application.
 I can choose if the book is up for trade or for sale.
 I can set the price and add a picture.